 Skip to main content

 Hello!
-I am Edward Andrews, a third-year pre-medicine student majoring in MCB Honors with a certificate in microbiology and a minor in chemistry.
-On campus, I am passionate about research and currently work in Dr. Whitaker's laboratory, where I study the mechanisms of antimicrobial resistance.
-This past year, we examined several E. coli samples isolated from pigs on a farm to gain insight into how AMR genes spread throughout a population.
-Previously, I worked for several years at USDA NCAUR in Peoria under Dr. Behle and Mrs. Goett.
-With a focus on crop bioprotection, I assisted in the improvement of microbial insecticides concerning production, storage, and cost.
-In addition to research, I love teaching and mentoring and am excited to become a general chemistry TA and a member of MCB Leaders this fall.
-Outside of school, I enjoy pursuing my goal of a career in medicine and have recently become a certified EMT-B to gather firsthand experience in healthcare.
-I currently volunteer throughout my local community and hope to continue working on campus.
-In my free time, I love to stay involved with music by playing the saxophone and piano.
-During the summer, I play in the Pekin Municipal Band, perform with friends in a saxophone quartet (for which I also enjoy arranging and transcribing new music), and work as a staff member at my former high school.
+I am Eddie Andrews (he/him), a senior majoring in MCB Honors currently applying to MD/PhD programs.
+I am also earning a certificate in microbiology and a minor in chemistry.
+On campus, I am passionate about research and work in Dr. Whitaker's laboratory, where I study antimicrobial resistance and the co-evolutionary dynamics of microbes and their mobile genetic elements.
+This past year, we examined several E. coli samples isolated from pigs on a farm to gain insight into how plasmids and AMR genes spread throughout a population.
+I have also worked for several years at USDA NCAUR in Peoria under Dr. Ramirez and Mrs. Goett.
+With a focus on crop bioprotection, I assist in the development and improvement of microbial insecticides concerning production, stability, and cost.
+In addition to research, I love teaching and mentoring and am excited to continue being a general chemistry TA this fall.
+Outside of school, I enjoy pursuing my goal of a career in medicine by working as an EMT-B. I currently volunteer throughout my local community and hope to continue working on campus.
+In my free time, I love to stay involved with music by playing the cymbals, saxophone, and piano.
+During the summer, I play alto saxophone in the Pekin Municipal Band and work as a cymbal tech at my former high school.
 As an underclassman, I participated as a mentee in this program and had an excellent experience with my mentor.
-Now a mentor myself, I hope to have this same impact on others and am happy to help in any capacity I can - free to reach out!
+Now a mentor myself, I hope to have this same impact on others and am happy to help in any capacity I can--feel free to reach out!